-We discussed stretching our traps before and seeing as how it was well received, we decided to continue our little “stretch” series and today we’ll talk about stretching our shoulder girdles.
+We discussed before and seeing as how it was well received, we decided to continue our little “stretch” series and today we’ll talk about stretching our shoulder girdles.

 Stretching our shoulders are important to maintain balance between muscles around our upper back and shoulders.
 Regular shoulder stretches improves function, posture, and help us look and feel younger and revitalized.